Cryptlex Documentation

 Adding licensing to your app

-• Note the product id for the product.
+• Note the product id for the product (from the actions menu in the table).

 The product id is the identifier of your product that is to be used in the code.
 The product id of the LexFloatServer and LexFloatClient must match.